Search Results

 Flushing and dumping, once common go-tos for disposal, are no longer best practice now that more and more evidence shows these discarded medications end up in groundwater.

-More stringent regulations for controlled substances require additional attention to how… Read More
+More stringent regulations for controlled substances require additional… Read More

 Type: Basic page